-Figure 9- 11.
+Figure 9-11.
 SNMP Community Table Configuration window

-Parameter Des cription Community Name Type an alphanumeric string of up to 32 characters that is used to identify members of an SNMP community.
+Description Type an alphanumeric string of up to 32 characters that is used to identify members of an SNMP community.
 This string is used like a password to give remote SNMP managers access to MIB objects in the Switch's SNMP agent.
-View Name Type an alphanumeric string of up to 32 characters that is used to identify the group of MIB objects that a remote SNMP manager is allowed to access on the Switch.
+Type an alphanumeric string of up to 32 characters that is used to identify the group of MIB objects that a remote SNMP manager is allowed to access on the Switch.
 The view name must exist in the SNMP View Table.
-Access Right Read Only - Specifies that SNMP community members using the community string created can only read the contents of the MIBs on the Switch.
+Read Only - Specifies that SNMP community members using the community string created can only read the contents of the MIBs on the Switch.
 Read Write - Specifies that SNMP community members using the community string created can read from, and write to the contents of the MIBs on the Switch.

 To implement the new settings, click Apply.
-To delete an entry from the SNMP Community Table, click the Delete heading, corresponding to the entry you wish to delete.
+To delete an entry from the SNMP Community Table, click the M under the Delete heading, corresponding to the entry you wish to delete.